 In order to evidence the financial alignment of the Company's directors with the interest of the Company's stockholders, the Board has established a stock ownership policy for non-employee directors.
 Under these guidelines, each director is required to own shares of our common stock that have a fair market value (determined as of each annual meeting of the Company's stockholders) equal to five times (5x) the annual cash retainer paid to the applicable independent director, and each director shall have five (5) years from his or her initial appointment or election to the Board within which to satisfy the foregoing stock ownership policy.
-The annual cash retainer amount as of December 31, 2018 is \$60,000, which results in a director share ownership requirement of approximately 5,238 shares of our common stock determined as of December 31, 2018, based on average of the monthly closing stock prices of \$57.28, for the preceding calendar year.
-See the share ownership by each director at page 23 of this Proxy Statement.
-As of December 31, 2018, each non-employee director who was a director during 2018 was in compliance with the policy.
-Ms. Miller was appointed to the Board on January 1, 2019, and will be expected to be in compliance with these requirements by January 1, 2024.
+The annual cash retainer amount as of December 31, 2019 is \$60,000, which results in a director share ownership requirement of approximately 4,290 shares of our common stock determined as of December 31, 2019, based on average of the monthly closing stock prices of \$69.94, for the preceding calendar year.
+As of December 31, 2019, each non-employee director was in compliance with the policy.